Share

 Two Worlds: Safety vs. Pressure

 Two people.
-Two teams.
-Both smart, driven, and proud of where they work.
+Both smart.
+Both driven.
+Both proud.
 But they live in completely different worlds.

 Aiko and the calm precision of Toyota